Belait language

 Belait, or Lemeting, is a Malayo-Polynesian language of Brunei and neighbouring Malaysia.
 It is spoken by the Belait people who mainly reside in the Bruneian Belait District.
-There were estimated to be 700 speakers in 1995.
+There were estimated 700+ speakers in the 1990s to fewer than 200 speakers in 2026 due to lack of intergenerational transmission.

 Classification

 Belait is related to the Miri, Kiput and Narum languages of Sarawak.
 It is considered part of the Lower Baram subgroup of North Sarawak languages.

 Dialects

 There are four mutually-intelligible dialects of Belait.
 These are spoken in two main regions: